Loading...

 Chew Thoroughly

-Take your time to chew food well, which aids in better digestion and slower absorption of carbohydrates.
+Take your time to chew each bite thoroughly, which can aid in better digestion and reduce the rapid rise in blood sugar.

 healthspan-mbl